xiahouzuoxin/xiahouzuoxin.github.io/content/posts/LTVPredictionInInstallmentScenarios/index.md

 $$ \text{pLTV}'_M = w_c \cdot \text{pLTV}_M + b_c \cdot M $$

 This step allows the model to globally scale or shift the predicted LTV curve for a user, providing an extra degree of freedom to better fit the ground truth data.
 The weights and biases are constrained to be non-negative to ensure plausible financial interpretations.

-### Conclusion

-Predicting a customer's LTV trajectory is a sophisticated task that offers immense business value.
-The proposed end-to-end model provides a robust and flexible solution specifically for installment-based scenarios.
-By modeling the fundamental driver of value—month-over-month retention—and directly deriving the LTV curve, it captures complex user behaviors and provides the granular, forward-looking insights needed for precise financial planning and strategic decision-making.
-This approach represents a significant step forward from single-point LTV estimates, empowering businesses with a dynamic and comprehensive view of their customers' future worth.